-- One to one with Inclusion support, PLC, PLD, behaviour support. - Workshops or meetings with preventative agencies e.g. DECCA, Community police officer, CAMHS, Sandwell Inclusion Support Team, Educational Psychological and other relevant external agencies. - Parents may be invited in by the PLD or Curriculum Leader at the discretion of the Academy to discuss further supportive measures.
+- One to one with Inclusion support, HoY, Assistant Head of Year (AHoY) or behaviour support. - ✓ Workshops or meetings with preventative agencies e.g. DECCA, Community police officer, CAMHS, Sandwell Inclusion Support Team, Educational Psychological and other relevant external agencies. - ✓ Parents/carers may be invited at the discretion of the Academy to discuss further supportive measures.